d0tTino/Culture/culture-ui/README.md

 pnpm --filter culture-ui test:e2e
 ```

+Use `pnpm` to execute tests so that the bundled Playwright version matches the
+installed `@playwright/test` dependency.
+Running `npx playwright` may install a
+different version and cause failures.

 ## Workspace integration

 `culture-ui` is defined in `pnpm-workspace.yaml`.
 Running `pnpm install` at the root installs both backend and UI dependencies.
 Use `--filter culture-ui` to run scripts only for the UI when needed.